Oxford-Research-Cloud-Competency-Centre/Hello-gcloud/README.md

 ***

 Step 6.
-Tick the Dockerfile option
+Select the "Google Cloud's buildpacks" option.
+Leave all the parameters empty: Cloud Run will figure out on its own that you are using Python.

 ![Step 6](README_images/img5.png)

 ***

 Step 7.
-Select the region, allow unauthenticated invocations, allow internet traffic, then press Create
+Select the region (europe-west2 in this case), allow unauthenticated invocations, allow internet traffic, then press Create

 ![Step 7](README_images/img6.png)